dylan-kuo/dylan-kuo.github.io/pages/about.md

 ## Who am I?

-I'm a data engineer located in Boston.
-Here is some quick facts of me below.
+I'm Dylan, a data engineer located in Boston.
+Here are some quick facts of me.

 - I sort all my waste into 7 different bins.
 - I don't believe in anything supernatural but I do believe in coincidence.